 Unbelievably, in as late as 1983, no services were available to victims of domestic violence in rural Schuylkill County, Pennsylvania.
-Domestic violence was popularly believed to be something that happened elsewhere, peculiar to more urban areas.
+Domestic violence was popularly believed to be something that happened elsewhere, particularly in more urban areas.

 In November of 1983 a group of individuals who had become aware of the prevalence of domestic violence within Schuylkill County formed the Schuylkill County Task Force on Abused Women, later to be called Schuylkill Women in Crisis (SWiC).
 These individuals had been sensitized to the problem from either their personal or professional experience and were committed to working together to assist victims of domestic violence, to expose its roots in our society, and ultimately to end the devastation it inflicts.

 The group immediately began operation of its 24-hour hotline as a means for victims to receive supportive crisis counseling, information and referral regarding options available to them, and a way of addressing their isolation.

 Hotline volunteers had no idea what they would encounter, while they knew that domestic violence occurred in Schuylkill County, they had no idea how prevalent the problem would prove to be.
 In its first year of operations, the program received almost 300 incoming hotline calls – a significant number considering the group’s infancy and lack of advertising.
 After documenting the need for services, the group was successful in gaining state funding and United Way support in July 1985.
 This funding enabled the program to obtain an office and hire staff.
 SWiC has continued to rely heavily on its volunteer component through the years to meet ever-growing service demands.

 The group struggled to provide adequate shelter services.
 In the fall of 1988, the Christ Lutheran Church in Schuylkill Haven (at location of current Jerusalem Lutheran Church), approached SWiC offering the use of their parsonage as a shelter site, enabling the program to initiate shelter services.
 In May 1989, the facility was opened as a 14-bed shelter.